Last Update : November 15th, 2021

 3. Chile is COVID-19 vaccination champion in South America

 Worried about COVID-19?
 We are too!
 However, we are optimistic regarding the near future as Chile became a COVID-19 vaccination champion in South America.
-Health experts and government officials credit the country’s early negotiations with vaccine producers and in June 2021, more than half of the population was vaccinated.
+Health experts and government officials credit the country’s early negotiations with vaccine producers and in November 2021, more than 90% of the objective population was vaccinated.
 The country of 19 million inhabitants is an example in Latin America, often named in world’s Top 3 together with Israel and the United States.

-Chile is set to reach herd immunity shortly and despite the intensity of the two coronavirus waves that have hit the country, the country is expected to adopt the “new normal” soon.
+Despite the intensity of the two coronavirus waves that have hit the country, the country is already adopting a "new normal".
 These are great news for tourism, isn’t it?

 4. If you plan an adventure in Chile, you may have to train first